stanford-scs/uudev/uudev.1.md

 _TYPE_ always tarts with `*` and is optionally followed by one or both of `?` and `!`.
 The `!` signifies that the shell code should also be run whenever `uudev` starts up.
-This flag is useful, for instance, if you want to configure a device such a bluetooth keyboard when you first start `uudev` (in case the device is already connected) as well as whenever the device subsequently connects.
+This flag is useful, for instance, if you want to configure a device such as a bluetooth keyboard when you first start `uudev` (in case the device is already connected) as well as whenever the device subsequently connects.
 When starting up, `!` rules are run without any device property environment variables, since